machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 - Looks up a previously stored variable by name.
 - Searches only within the context associated with the active project directory.
 - Returns the stored value when it exists.
+- Returns a clear message when the project context or variable is missing.

 **Features**
 - Useful for continuing multi-step workflows.
 - Lets Acts and prompts reuse values saved earlier.
-- Returns clear messages when the project context or variable is missing.
+- Keeps context values isolated by project.

 **Input parameters**
 - `name` *(string, required)*: Name of the context variable to retrieve.